Saseekazmi/blog/clgkjrvwg000c09l9fdoxcv6x.md

 Now, let's see how to pass and retrieve feature flags in actions.

-**Step 1:** Add feature flags/Custom params to the Auth0 provider as mentioned in the below code.
+**Step 1:** Add feature flags/Custom parameters to the Auth0 provider as mentioned in the below code.

 ```javascript
      <Auth0Provider